Segue 2 Recently Collided with the Cetus-Palca Stream: New Opportunities to Constrain Dark Matter in an Ultra-Faint Dwarf: Interaction with Segue 2

 In other words, if Segue 2's mass is $\leq 10^9\,M_\odot$, it does not leave a detectable perturbation signature in the dispersions of the stream stars.
 This agrees with the result in Section \ref{subsec:perturbation} that the velocity kicks imparted to stream stars by a $10^9\,M_\odot$ Segue 2 are comparable to the intrinsic dispersion of the stream.

-Conversely, if Segue 2 has a mass of $5 \times 10^9\,M_\odot$, its passage noticeably heats the stars in the vicinity of the flyby.
-By the present day, the proper motion (radial velocity) dispersion of the stream near Segue 2's present-day location ($\phi_1 \approx 25^\circ$) is $\sim 0.15$ mas/yr (40 km/s) higher than the unperturbed portion of the stream.
-In the $M_{\rm{Seg2}}=10^{10}\,M_\odot$ case, the heating is even larger, $\sim 0.3$ mas/yr in proper motions or $\sim$ 50 km/s in radial velocity in the vicinity of Segue 2.
+Conversely, if Segue 2 has a mass of $5 \times 10^9\,M_\odot$, it noticeably heats the stars in the vicinity of the flyby.
+By the present day, the proper motion (radial velocity) dispersion of the stream near Segue 2's present-day location ($\phi_1 \approx 25^\circ$, within the Impact Region) is $\sim 0.15$ mas yr$^{-1}$ (40 km s$^{-1}$) higher than the unperturbed portion of the stream.
+In the $M_{\rm{Seg2}}=10^{10}\,M_\odot$ case, the heating is even larger, $\sim 0.3$ mas yr$^{-1}$ in proper motions or $\sim$ 50 km s$^{-1}$ in radial velocity in the vicinity of Segue 2.

-Interestingly, a $10^{10}\,M_\odot$ Segue 2 also noticeably heats the stream \textit{behind} the flyby location.
-In particular, the $\mu_{\phi_2}$ dispersion of the stream based on the Fit Orbit is $\sim0.3$ mas/yr higher around $\phi_1 \sim -10^\circ$ in response to a $10^{10}\,M_\odot$ Segue 2 than the other masses we consider.
+Notably, a $10^{10}\,M_\odot$ Segue 2 also noticeably heats the stream \textit{behind} the flyby location.
+In particular, the $\mu_{\phi_2}$ dispersion of the stream based on the Fit Orbit is $\sim0.3$ mas yr$^{-1}$ higher around $\phi_1 \sim -10^\circ$ in response to a $10^{10}\,M_\odot$ Segue 2 than the other masses we consider.
 A similar bump in the $\mu_{\phi_1}$ dispersion near $\phi_1 \sim 0^\circ$ can be seen in the stream based on the Tracer Orbit in the presence of a $10^{10}\,M_\odot$ Segue 2.
-This heating of the CPS behind the flyby is inconsistent with the observed CPS.
+It is possible that Segue 2's previous approach to the CPS (see Section \ref{subsec:models}) contributes to the heating at $\phi_1 < 0$, though such an effect is inconsistent with the observed CPS.

-Direct comparisons between the simulated and observed velocity dispersions at $\phi_1 \gtrsim 10^\circ$ (the impact site) are challenging as the density of the CPS drops quickly with increasing $\phi_1$ (bottom panels of Figure \ref{fig:masscomp}).
+Direct comparisons between the simulated and observed velocity dispersions at $\phi_1 \gtrsim 10^\circ$ are challenging as the density of the CPS drops quickly with increasing $\phi_1$ beyond this point (bottom panels of Figure \ref{fig:mockstreams}).
 The series of cuts we employed in the construction of the catalog (Section \ref{sec:obs}) may exclude stream stars that have experienced large velocity kicks from Segue 2, which may artificially drop the CPS density in this region.